EnigmaCurry/d.rymcg.tech/BRIEF.md

 make config
 ```

-(this may list some missing dependencies, if so, install the missing packages
+(This may list some missing dependencies, if so, install the missing packages
-and try this again)
+and try `make config` again.)

 Install Traefik: